jrdngr/pngme_book/src/chapter_6.md

-# Chapter 6 - Next Step
+# Chapter 6: Next Steps

 If you're reading this, hopefully you just got done posting a bunch of inappropriate messages to your company's Slack hidden inside innocent cat pictures.
 I know that's the first thing I did.

 So what's next?
+Here are a few suggestions.

 ## If you want to keep working on this program